 During the first week of the hearings, an NBC Today show segment featuring former Johnson & Johnson vice president Dr. Nancy Snyderman drew further criticism when Snyderman suggested that parents involved in the autism hearings were motivated by financial gain.

 "Apparently, Dr. Snyderman is either completely ignorant of the emotional and financial devastation to families of children suffering from vaccine-related injuries or she's speaking on behalf of her former employer.
-Either way, it's unacceptable,"
+Either way, it's unacceptable,"commented NAA president and parent Wendy Fournier.
+Dr. Snyderman's former employment with Johnson & Johnson was not disclosed to viewers.

 Johnson & Johnson subsidiary Ortho Clinical Diagnostics is involved in litigation for injuries, including autism, associated with its thimerosal- containing Rh immune globulin product, RhoGAM.